Elojah/trax/README.md

   - !!!
 Show edit/delete only for users with permissions -> Manage permissions globally with v-if to hide impossible action
     + Check user table w/ permission

-- [S] Search bar on right panel entity fill everything until new+ button
+- [S] Search bar on right panel group fill everything until new+ button
 - [S] Table footer in nested table must be smaller than table footer in container